falyseck/linear_regression_model/README.md

 ## Overview

 This project predicts a student’s Mental Health Score based on their Social Media Addiction Score using machine learning.
+The Student Social Media & Relationships dataset contains anonymized records of students’ social‐media behaviors and related life outcomes.
+It spans multiple countries and academic levels, focusing on key dimensions such as usage intensity, platform preferences, and relationship dynamics.
+Each row represents one student’s survey response, offering a cross‐sectional snapshot suitable for statistical analysis and machine‐learning applications.
 It consists of three main components:

 Machine Learning Model (Task 1)